byronbytes/byronbytes/README.md

 👋 Hey, I'm Byron!
 My main career is programming and working with code.
 I code in C# and I use Visual Studio as my IDE.

 ## About Me
 I always had an interest with technology and coding ever since I was 9.
 I started with just a few VBScripts and Batch files, and then went to real coding languages.
-Also, I started a little company called LiteTools, and it's going really well so far!
-You can check out the official website at https://litetools.net!
+Also, I started a business called LiteTools, which you can visit at https://litetools.net

 ## Main Projects
 - Tasks - A Computer Optimizer